Eltom777/SOEN341-PicturePoint/README.md

 # SOEN341-PicturePoint

 ## Description
 PicturePoint is a photo-sharing web application.
 Similar to [Instagram](https://help.instagram.com/424737657584573), users may upload pictures to their profile, follow other users' and like/comment on users' published picutres.
-This application lets PicturePointers create and be part of a groups.
+This application lets PicturePointers create and be part of groups.
 Members within these groups will be able to upload and download pictures from this shared space.
 ## Objective
 PicturePoint focuses on providing a platform to share pictures within a group.
 This application can be viewed as a shared cloud storage space for pictures.
 Each storage space will be controlled by a group of users.
 ## Core Features